 Almost four minutes of utter originality and genius, courtesy of Brian, beginning with the minimalist ukulele opening and concluding with the full jazz-band sound, all of which (drums excepted, obviously) was created in the studio on the Red Special and other guitars.
 Has the guitar ever been used to such stunningly original effect?
 Overlooked too are Brian’s wonderfully witty lyrics, particularly the way he cleverly weaves multiple uses and meanings out of the word ‘company’.
 Best moment: it has to be the jazz-band effect.

-Freddie was at his creative peak on the first four albums, and ‘…Lap Of The Gods…Revisited’ is another magnificent piece of writing straight out of left-field.
-A brilliant way to end the Sheer Heart Attack album, it was also used as a magnificent show-closer until 1977, accompanied by industrial quantities of dry ice, and was (for this fan at least) an even better finale than We Are The Champions, which replaced it in the live set.
+Freddie was at his creative peak on the first four albums, and this is yet another outstanding piece of writing straight out of left field.
+A brilliant way to end the Sheer Heart Attack album, it was also used as a magnificent show-closer until 1977, accompanied by industrial quantities of dry ice, and was (for this fan at least) an even better finale than We Are the Champions, which replaced it in the live set.
 Best moment: the long “Wo wo la la la” final section of the song.

 The finest of Brian’s many wonderful songs about absence, loss and the passage of time.
 More fitting than the rather upbeat on-stage delivery by Freddie, Brian’s sombre vocal perfectly matches the mood of the song.
 Exquisite folksy acoustic guitar throughout, supported by bass drum, double bass and tambourine.
 Best moment: the ethereal backing vocals, especially (but not only) at 1:37.